vmware-tanzu/sonobuoy/site-hugo/content/posts/2019-04-30-custom-testing.md

 categories: [kubernetes]
 # Tag should match author to drive author pages
 tags: ['Sonobuoy Team']
+date: 2019-04-30
 ---
-_Previously posted on the [VMware Cloud Native Apps blog](https://blogs.vmware.com/cloudnative/_
+_Previously posted on the [VMware Cloud Native Apps blog](https://blogs.vmware.com/cloudnative/)_

 Today we are releasing Sonobuoy 0.14.2, which delivers on one of our top roadmap goals: increased support for custom plugins, allowing developers and operators to extend Sonobuoy with additional tests and data gathering.
 It is now possible to easily create a plugin from a Docker image and run it within Sonobuoy without manually editing any YAML files.